Valuing Practice as Research

 Faculty Advantage

-The NTRO framework directly addresses a critical challenge facing HCT faculty: how to gain recognition for industry expertise and applied work within academic promotion and performance structures.
+The NTRO framework directly addresses a critical challenge facing the faculty: how to gain recognition for industry expertise and applied work within academic promotion and performance structures.
 By validating practice-based research, we create pathways for faculty to advance their careers whilst maintaining strong industry connections.

 Recognition of Expertise